marioumacoding/Guessy-Game/README.md

 # How to Play GUESSY

-Wordle is a word-guessing game where the goal is to guess a hidden five-letter word.
+A word-guessing game where the goal is to guess a hidden five-letter word.
 Here's how you can play:

 1. **Guess a Word:**
    - Each guess you make must be a valid five-letter word.